Fraxinus americana

 Overview

-Fraxinus americana is a large, upright to broadly oval, deciduous tree reaching 50–80 feet (15–24 m) tall with a spread of 40–60 feet (12–18 m).
-This is the largest and most widely distributed native ash in North America.
-The leaves are pinnately compound with 5–9 (usually 7) leaflets, each 3–5 inches (8–13 cm) long, dark green above and pale whitish-green below (the pale underside distinguishes it from other ash species).
-The fall color is purple to maroon-red to yellow—variable by individual tree but among the best fall color of any ash species.
-The bark is gray-brown with a distinctive diamond-furrowed pattern on mature trunks.
-The flowers are inconspicuous, dioecious (separate male and female trees), in April–May.
-Female trees produce winged samaras 1–2 inches (2.5–5 cm) long in fall.
-Growth rate is moderate to fast—12–24 inches (30–60 cm) per year.
-CRITICAL: severely threatened by emerald ash borer (Agrilus planipennis)—entire populations have been destroyed across eastern North America.
+Fraxinus americana is a large upright to broadly oval deciduous tree reaching 50–80 feet (15–24 m) tall with a spread of 40–60 feet (12–18 m).
+The species is the largest ash native to North America and occupies a geographic range that stretches from Nova Scotia south to northern Florida and west to Minnesota and eastern Texas—a continental-scale native distribution that positioned the species historically as a dominant shade and timber tree across eastern North American forests.
+Leaves are pinnately compound with 5–9 leaflets (usually 7), each 3–5 inches (8–13 cm) long, dark green above and pale whitish-green below; the pale undersides are a key identification character that separates F. americana from other native ash species.
+Fall foliage turns purple to maroon-red to yellow—variable by individual tree but the strongest fall color produced by any North American ash species.
+Bark is gray-brown with a diamond-furrowed pattern that becomes pronounced on mature trunks and is a reliable winter identification character.
+Flowers are inconspicuous, dioecious (separate male and female trees), opening in April–May; female trees produce winged samaras 1–2 inches (2.5–5 cm) long in fall.
+Growth rate is moderate to fast—12–24 inches (30–60 cm) per year in good conditions.
+The emerald ash borer (Agrilus planipennis), an Asian beetle first detected in Michigan in 2002, has killed hundreds of millions of North American ash trees across the native range and has fundamentally altered the species' practical status as a landscape tree.
 Hardy to zone 3.

 Native Range